-- The ability to assume and maintain a variety of positions, including but not limited to sitting and standing, bending, stooping, squatting, kneeling, crawling, reaching, walking, stair climbing, and movement of the trunk and neck in all directions. - The ability to balance self and provide support and balance to patients/clients of various sizes for lifting and transferring patients/clients, guarding patients/clients during gait training on level and uneven surfaces/ramps/stairs, pushing and pulling to provide resistance, and assisting in maneuvering patients/clients. - The ability to utilize bilateral fine motor control to manipulate testing instruments/equipment/ writing instruments/computers. - Sufficient motor function to assess patients through the use of palpation, auscultation, percussion, and other measurement activities. - Mobility and strength necessary to provide emergency care including cardiopulmonary resuscitation. - Lifting up to 50 lbs to various heights. - The ability to ensure the physical safety of a patient at all times.
+- The ability to assume and maintain a variety of positions, including but not limited to sitting and standing, bending, stooping, squatting, kneeling, crawling, reaching, walking, stair climbing, and movement of the trunk and neck in all directions. - The ability to balance self and provide support and balance to patients/clients of various sizes for lifting and transferring patients/clients, guarding patients/clients during gait training on level and uneven surfaces/ramps/stairs, pushing and pulling to provide resistance, and assisting in maneuvering patients/clients. - The ability to utilize bilateral fine motor control to manipulate testing instruments/equipment/writing instruments/computers. - Sufficient motor function to assess patients through the use of palpation, auscultation, percussion, and other measurement activities. - Mobility and strength necessary to provide emergency care including cardiopulmonary resuscitation. - The ability to safely lift up to 50 lbs to various heights, independently. - The ability to safely lift up to 200 pounds, with assistance. - The ability to respond quickly to unexpected or emergency situations by lifting, pushing, pulling, and applying enough force to perform CPR. - The ability to ensure the physical safety of a patient at all times.